edwindj/sdcSpatial/README.md

 # sdcSpatial

-`sdcSpatial` is an opensource R package to create spatial density (raster) maps from point data with the restriction to protect the privacy of the individuals within the original data set.
-Locations can have a revealing value or too less observations.
+`sdcSpatial` is an opensource R package to create spatial density (raster) maps from point data while protecting the privacy of individual observations within the original data set.
+Using standard rastering or density estimation for creating maps to be published may reveal sensitive values at locations.

 `sdcSpatial` offers a `sdc_raster` class that allows to: